feathersui/feathersui-website/docs/as3-starling/toggle-switch.md

 ---
-title: How to use the Feathers ToggleSwitch component (Starling version)
+title: How to use the ToggleSwitch component (Starling version)
 sidebar_label: ToggleSwitch
 ---